Zee32080-32/Weather-App/README.md

 ## How to deploy
 - create an account on open weather map (https://openweathermap.org/)
 - once account has been made generate an api key (https://home.openweathermap.org/api_keys)
-- copy that api key into the variable string api key on line 25 in the form1.cs file so it can retrieve the weather data
+- copy that api key into the variable string API_Key  on line 25 in the form1.cs file so it can retrieve the weather data
 - run the .sln file in visual studios